About Teaching Learning Material:

 Aids that facilitate learning by using the sense of hearing are known as audio aids.
 These aids help a teacher, especially in language teaching.
 For example, radio, tape recorder, audio cassette player, Linguaphone, etc.

 - Radio: With the help of radio, students can improve comprehension through listening.
 Also, they can correct their pronunciation drill.

-- Tape recorder: By recording, students can record their voice and can correct their mistake by listening to their voice.
+- Tape recorder: By recording, students can record their voices and can correct their mistakes by listening to their voices.
 It helps the students to correct their speech and can also improve their reading skills.

-- Linguaphone: It provides self-study language courses. students can learn proper speech pattern.
+- Linguaphone: It provides self-study language courses. students can learn proper speech patterns.

 - Language Laboratory: It is an audio or audio-visual installation used as an aid in modern language teaching.